 Our Academic Approach

-The curriculum at SIG is based on a model of academics that involves enrichment and acceleration.
-We offer open-ended and flexible courses in multidisciplinary fields that encourage students to explore interests and passions, as well as engage in concepts that they may not encounter in core school curriculum at their age level, and to progress within those concepts at a rigorous and challenging pace that is appropriate for them.
+The academic curriculum model at SIG combines enrichment and acceleration.
+We offer open-ended and flexible courses in multidisciplinary fields that encourage students to explore interests and passions, as well as engage in concepts they may not encounter in core school curriculum at their age level, and to progress within those concepts at a rigorous and challenging pace that is appropriate for them.
 Each course is conceptual in its description and will therefore vary somewhat by campus as it evolves according to students’ interests and needs.
-The beauty of offering a summer learning environment is the luxury of not being constrained by tests, prescribed curriculum parameters, and the limitations of pre-determined products and assessments.
-This luxury enhances an environment that strives to unleash the abilities, ideas, and thinking of fertile minds in ways that allow students to enhance, discover, and pursue their talents and passions.
+The beauty of offering a summer learning environment is the flexibility of structure that may not be available in traditional educational environments.
+This flexibility enhances an environment that strives to unleash the abilities, ideas, and thinking of fertile minds in ways that encourage students to enhance, discover, and pursue their talents and passions.

-This type of learning environment is productive for most types of gifted and talented learners – those who have demonstrated advanced abilities through traditional achievement and assessments and those who are creative, productive problem-solvers who show great potential in wide-ranging human endeavors.
-Each learner is treated as unique.
-We encourage students to accept responsibility for the direction of their learning and to participate in self-assessment while at SIG, through informal preferences as well as through the development of personal objectives.
-We understand that learning is most effective when students enjoy their classes.
+Most types of gifted, talented, and creative learners (those who have demonstrated advanced abilities through traditional achievement and assessments and those who are creative, productive problem-solvers) who show great potential in wide-ranging human endeavors, will thrive in a learning environment like SIG’s.
+Each learner is taught uniquely.
+We encourage students to accept responsibility for the direction of their learning and to participate in selfassessment while at SIG, through informal preferences as well as through the development of personal objectives.
+Personalized learning is enjoyable.
 Therefore, we encourage our Instructors to use real and authentic content that addresses the skills, interests, and learning styles of each student.
-In a three-week program, our goal is to stimulate ideas on an individual level and expand the ways young people think and approach challenges as they construct their own understandings while proceeding along their lifelong journeys of learning.
+In a three-week program, our goal is to stimulate ideas on an individual level and expand the ways young people think and approach challenges as they construct their own understandings while proceeding along their lifelong pathways of learning.

 Parallel to the academic enrichment program is our social/ emotional component, so it is fitting to mention briefly this component within our approach to academics.
 We believe that students’ emotional happiness is paramount to their overall self-fulfillment and is as important in our programs as is the academic component.
 We design our programs and student activities to enhance social interaction, acceptance, and fun to the greatest extent possible.
 Students consistently report that long-lasting friendships are among the most meaningful long-term benefits of their SIG experience.